WeiRui-Wang/Pipeline/README.md

   deployment job steps.
 Different from `env` option standard, `config` only contains a single variable instead of a list of dynamically parsable variables.
-* A mandatory boolean flag option `deploy` were also added to the yml job specification to indicate the steps that will be used for deployments with `deploy` module only.
+* A mandatory boolean flag option `deploy` were also added to the yml job specification to indicate the steps that will be used for deployments with `deploy` stage of the pipeline module only.
+* A mandatory boolean flag option `test` were also added to the yml job specification to indicate the steps that will be used for testing with `test` stage of hte pipeline module only.

 ### F0 Flame Graph Feature